 Wellcome is a politically and financially independent global charitable foundation dedicated to supporting science to solve the urgent health challenges facing everyone, as well as supporting a broad programme of discovery research into life, health and wellbeing.

-This statement covers: the Wellcome Trust, The Wellcome Trust Limited, Wellcome Trust Trading Limited, WT Construction Limited and Wellcome Trust Finance plc.
+This statement covers: the Wellcome Trust, The Wellcome Trust Limited, Wellcome Trust Trading Limited, W.T.
+Construction Limited and Wellcome Trust Finance Plc.

 More information about our governance framework can be found here.

-We are a London Living Wage accredited employer and employ over 900 people, operating out of our central London headquarters.
-We have taken steps to ensure that those who work with us operate to similar standards, for example, by implementing contractual safeguards with our facilities management service partners to ensure that their staff are paid the London Living Wage as a minimum standard.
+Wellcome strives to act responsibly and ethically in the way that we operate.
+We have been a London Living Wage-accredited employer since 2015 and employ over 900 people, most operating out of our central London headquarters.
+Our People team monitors the London Living Wage alongside overall remuneration to ensure a fair and competitive package.
+We discuss such developments with internal business areas and carry out reviews with our external facilities service partners.
+We have taken steps to ensure that those who work with us operate to similar standards.
+We continue to have contractual clauses and safeguards with our facilities management service partners to ensure that their staff are paid the London Living Wage as a minimum standard.

 Our policies and procedures